 Ebola disease in DRC and Uganda

-The World Health Organization (WHO) has confirmed an outbreak of Ebola disease (EBOD) in the Democratic Republic of the Congo with imported cases in Uganda and declared this a public health emergency of international concern (PHEIC)
+The World Health Organization has confirmed an outbreak of Ebola disease in the Democratic Republic of the Congo with imported cases in Uganda and declared this a public health emergency of international concern

-On 15 May 2026, the Ministry of Public Health, Hygiene and Social Welfare officially declared the 17th Ebola disease outbreak in the DRC, occurring in Rwampara, Mongbwalu and Bunia Health Zones (HZ) [2].
+On 15 May 2026, DRC Ministry of Public Health, Hygiene and Social Welfare officially declared the 17th Ebola disease outbreak in the DRC, occurring in Rwampara, Mongbwalu and Bunia health zones [2].
+As of 1 June 2026, a total of 321 confirmed EBOD cases, including 48 confirmed deaths, and 220 suspected cases, have been reported from Ituri, North Kivu and South Kivu provinces [3].

-On 15 May 2026, the Ministry of Health of Uganda confirmed an outbreak of BVD following the identification of an imported case from the DRC.
-A second imported case was confirmed on 16 May in Kampala, in an individual returning from DRC with no apparent links to the first case.
-No local transmission has currently been identified in Uganda [3].
+On 15 May 2026, the Ministry of Health of Uganda confirmed an outbreak of BVD EBOD following the identification of an imported case from the DRC.
+[6].
+As of 2 June 2026, the number of confirmed EBOD cases in Uganda is 15, with one confirmed death [7].

-There are four species of Ebola virus which are known to cause disease in humans [5].
-Both DRC and Uganda have previously reported outbreaks of Ebola in 2025 [6, 7].
+There are four species of Ebola virus known to cause EBOD in humans [9].
+Both DRC and Uganda have previously reported outbreaks of Ebola in 2025 [10, 11].

-Where there are insufficient infection prevention and control measures, including the use of personal protective equipment (PPE), healthcare workers or those caring for infected individuals at home are at risk of infection through close contact with EBOD patients.
-Sexual transmission has also been documented, and the virus can be present in semen for many months after recovery [5].
+When there are insufficient infection prevention and control measures, including use of personal protective equipment (PPE), health workers or those caring for infected individuals at home are at risk of infection through close contact with EBOD patients.
+Sexual transmission has also been documented, and the virus can be present in semen for many months after recovery [9].

 Country-specific information can be found on our Country Information pages and Outbreak Surveillance section.